jan-cieslik/cancer_informatics/docs/learning_R/clustering.md

 :::tip

 Usually it is sufficient to fill in only the parameters x and centres.
-The function would accordingly be `kmeans(x, centers,)`
+The function would accordingly be `kmeans(x, centers)`

 :::

-In the following example, only two clusters are formed for easy understanding.
+For simplicity in the following example, only two clusters are generated.

 As a first step, we need a data set from which we want to form two groups, each of which approximates most closely to converge in its values.

-We have a dataset of eight patients with the following weight data, which we want to divide into two groups (low weight and high weight)
+We have a dataset of eight patients with the following weight data, which we want to divide into two groups (low weight and high weight).

 ```r
 # In the following vector the weight of 8 students is stored